Picea breweriana: Ecology

 Picea breweriana grows very slowly, typically less than 20 cm per year.
 It occurs mainly on ridgetop sites with very heavy winter snow to provide a steady source of meltwater through the spring, but dry in the summer.
 It is very well adapted to cope with heavy snow and ice loads, with tough branches, and the drooping branchlets shedding snow readily.

 Because of its slow growth, Brewer's spruce cannot compete with other much faster-growing trees like Douglas-fir.
 It is also susceptible to wildfire due to its thin bark and pendulous foliage, and therefore is seen to occur in exposed sites with poor, rocky soils, often at high elevation, where competition with other fire-sustaining conifers is reduced.
 It may also be found sporadically in open montane forests alongside conifer species adapted to similar conditions such as white fir, red fir, or mountain hemlock.
 The shrub species huckleberry oak and deer oak are other common associates.

-The species is known to host several species of pathogens and parasites, including the root rot Heterobasidion annosum, the dwarf-mistletoe Arceuthobium campylopodum, and the adelgid Adelges cooleyi.
+The species is known to host several species of pathogens and parasites, including the root rot Heterobasidion annosum, the adelgid Adelges cooleyi, and the dwarf-mistletoe species Arceuthobium abietinum var. wiensii, Arceuthobium monticola, and Arceuthobium tsugense subsp. mertensianae.